 Insurance Coverage for Gastric Bypass Surgery

-Most insurers who cover gastric bypass surgery will pay for all or some of the costs associated with anesthesia, the hospital facility and the surgeon's fee.
+Most insurers will pay for all or some of the costs associated with anesthesia, the hospital facility and the surgeon’s fee.
 They may also pay for certain post-surgery costs, including diet and fitness plans, support groups and nutritional supplements.
 Insurers generally do not cover the cost of facial plastic surgery or body contouring surgeries after massive weight loss, such as face lift, breast lift, panniculectomy or liposuction.
 It is always best to check with your insurer regarding coverage before planning any surgery.

 Visit our sister site Consumer Guide to Plastic Surgery to learn more about plastic surgery procedures.

 Medicare, the U.S. government health plan for people 65 or older, will cover gastric bypass surgery for individuals with a body mass index (BMI) of 35 and at least one obesity-related health problem such as Type 2 diabetes, heart disease or sleep apnea.
 In addition, gastric bypass candidates must have completed a six-month medically supervised weight loss program through their bariatric surgeon or their primary care physician.